 If you like learning about history, Australian politics or just enjoy relaxing in pleasant surroundings then Canberra should be on your to do list.
 For those of us who like a bit of excitement when traveling around, Canberra probably isn’t worth making a special trip out to visit.

-Consider stopping by if you’re driving between Sydney and Melbourne sometime, or heading to the Ski Hills in NSW, which are only a few hours drive beyond the capital.
+Consider stopping by if you’re driving between Sydney and Melbourne sometime or book a stay at Ovolo Laneways, or heading to the Ski Hills in NSW, which are only a few hours drive beyond the capital.
 If you don’t have time to visit however, don’t fret you really didn’t miss too much.

 Jay Martin was born in Brisbane, Australia, but has spent his life traversing the world in search of excitement and freedom.
 From tearing up the slopes in Canada, the U.S. and New Zealand to backpacking across Europe and living the high-life in Asia, there’s always a new challenge on the horizon for this intrepid adventurer.